 A habitation certificate is a building utilization permit that shows the property is legally habitable.
 It should be known that neither the Registry nor the title deed gives us the information concerning a property’s habitation permit.
 That said, it is possible to determine from the “type” of property whether a habitation permit has been acquired or not.
 If the property is registered as “condominium (kat mülkiyeti)” on the title deed, it means that the habitation certificate for that property has already been acquired by the previous owner and there is no need to acquire it again.

 2. When do you need a habitation certificate?

 Typically, you’ll only be needing a habitation certificate if you have your building constructed from scratch or if the contractor hasn’t applied for the certificate yet.
 If that is the case; a habitation certificate is a document issued by the Zoning Directorates of the municipalities, showing that the building was built and completed in accordance with the standards specified in the legislation with the licence and annexes required.
 In order for this certificate to be obtained, there are three requirements according to Turkish law:

 - The construction work of the building - that has a valid construction permit/licence – should be completed,

 - The construction must have started within two years from the date of the construction permit

 - The construction must be completed within five years.

-Therefore before buying a property from a contractor or an “off-plan property” it is of utmost importance to seek the assistance of an experienced lawyer in this field who will ensure that the construction has been completed within the time frame and that the building complies with the plans submitted within the construction license.
+Therefore, before buying a property from a contractor or an “off-plan property” it is of utmost importance to seek the assistance of an experienced lawyer in this field who will ensure that the construction has been completed within the time frame and that the building complies with the plans submitted within the construction licence.